Jennifer Manners Design

 With its passion for innovation and collaboration, the studio has won several awards including Best Sustainable Product (Decorex International), “Best British Brands” (Country & Townhouse Magazine) and “Best Accessory” (Homes & Garden UK) amongst others.

-Now based at London’s premier Design Centre Chelsea Harbour, Jennifer Manners Design continues to push the boundaries of weaving, materials and design and are passionate about delivering sustainable options to luxury interiors.
+Now based in Design Centre Chelsea Harbour, London, and New York Design Center, New York, Jennifer Manners Design continues to push the boundaries of weaving, materials and design and are passionate about delivering sustainable options to luxury interiors.
 After eight years, the studio feels they are only at the beginning of the journey.
 Many exciting collaborations are in the pipeline and continued material innovation.

 Passion for Pattern